Bakery expands to Beavercreek, city leaders optimistic about future economy

 It was an exciting day for the couple, especially during a time when business owners are having to make tough decisions.

 This new growth is creating a sense of optimism in the community.
-Wendy Rodgers, the President and CEO of the Beavercreek Chamber of Commerce, said this new business is a welcome sign.
+Wendy Rodgers, president and CEO of the Beavercreek Chamber of Commerce, said this new business is a welcome sign.

 “To show the economy is starting to come back around and people want to come back out again,” Rodgers said.